mui/material-ui/docs/site/src/demos/tables/tables.md

 {{demo='tables/BasicTable.js'}}

-## Selectable Table
+## Sorting & Selecting

-This example demonstrates the use of checkboxes and clickable rows for selection with a toolbar.
+This example demonstrates the use `Checkbox` and clickable rows for selection with a `Toolbar`.

-{{demo='tables/SelectableTable.js'}}
+It uses the `TableSortLabel` component to help style column headings.

+{{demo='tables/EnhancedTable.js'}}